 Now, back to more interior shots with a visit to the various Jewish Synagogues in the Jewish Quarter of Prague.
 Here, on the walls in the Pinkas Synagogue, you will find the names of all the Czech and Moravian Jews who lost their lives during the Holocaust…very moving:

-On our way to the next synagogue, you will pass through perhaps the most famous Jewish cemetery in the world (and the largest in Europe) dating from the 1400s to the late 1700s.
-Since horizontal expansion of the Old Jewish Cemetery was not allowed, dirt was brought in to allow proper vertical separation of the dead, with all of their tombstones continually moved to the topmost layer.
+On your way to the next synagogue, you will pass through perhaps the most famous Jewish cemetery in the world (and the largest in Europe) dating from the 1400s to the late 1700s.
+Since horizontal expansion of the Old Jewish Cemetery was normally not allowed, dirt was brought in to allow proper vertical separation of the dead, with all of the tombstones being continually moved to the topmost layer.
 Thus the crowding of tilted tombstones representing burials as much as 12 layers down:

 In this wall, behind the bar, they have preserved fragments of tombstones dating from the mid-1300s:

 My favorite view of the Old Jewish Cemetery, from a window in the Ceremonial Hall…something about the symbolism of the bars and the distant perspective:

 In addition to the Old New (above), the Spanish Synagogue is another amazing must-see in the Jewish Quarter.
 Really, and ironically, shouldn’t it be called the “Arab Synagogue” based on the motifs and architecture?
 But Spain was occupied by the Arabs for 700 years, so there is understandable confusion and mixing of the Spanish and the Arab (in music, language, customs, art, as well):

 The geometry will pull hard at the photographer’s eyeballs, without a doubt.
 Here, a ceiling view: